arizona personal injury attorneys | Phoenix Personal Injury Law Blog

 In the Arizona Rules of Civil Procedure there is such a thing allowed called an Independent Medical Examination, or IME.
 As experienced Arizona personal injury lawyers, we know that an “Independent” Medical Examination is a misnomer.
 Both insurance defense attorneys and injury lawyers with experience know better.
 It is too often the Arizona victims of a terrible accident who are deceived by that word “independent” as they go through a medical exam funded by the defense for the insurance companies.

-We know that in a situation such as a personal injury auto accident or other accident caused by someone else’s negligence, the injury victim will clearly seek to be treated by trained and trusted medical professionals.
+We know that in a situation such as an auto accident or other accident caused by someone else’s negligence, the injury victim will clearly seek to be treated by trained and trusted medical professionals.
 In theory, the insurance company deserves to get the opinion of a doctor other than those treating the plaintiff.
 Yet when the insurance company refuses to pay a claim to an Arizona resident, even if it is wrongfully denying payment for an injury caused by the insured party’s negligence, they have the right to call for an IME with any personal injury case.
-Read the rest »

 Mark Breyer, Arizona personal injury attorney, continues his discussion of requirements that are incumbent upon any personal injury plaintiff to prove to win their case.